 Be aware of what your offer means for you.
 Your payment will be reported to the credit bureaus if the debt is still within the credit reporting time limit, which is seven years for most debts.
 Paying in full typically looks better than settling your debt, but a payment looks better than non-payment.

 Any payment on the debt will restart the statute of limitations on the debt giving the debt collector more time to sue you.
-It's important that you may an agreement what will satisfy the debt and eliminate the risk of being sued in the future.
+It's important that you make an agreement what will satisfy the debt and eliminate the risk of being sued in the future.

 7. Be Prepared for a Counteroffer

 Start the negotiation by offering a payment lower than what you really want to pay.
 The debt collector will probably counter with an amount higher than your offer or may even insist that you pay the full amount.
 The goal is to eventually get the debt collector to agree to an amount at or less than what you've decided you can afford to pay.

 8. Stand Your Ground

 Be aware that debt collectors have access to your credit report and may use the information in it, such as new loans or timely payments on your other accounts, to push you into paying more than you've offered.
 Remain in control of the conversation and stand firm in what you're willing and able to pay.
 Don't let a collector bully you into letting your other financial obligations slide.

 You may have to go several rounds with the debt collector before you reach an agreement.
 Don't be surprised if you end up speaking with several different people at the collection agency.
 Keep notes of all your communications with the debt collectors, noting who you spoke with and details about the conversation.